nixpulvis/nixpulvis.github.io/_ramblings/2021-02-02-signing-and-notarizing.md

 **Distribution support is not the same as the software support itself.**

-Just as some software may not be included in a package manager of some specific flavor of Linux, some software may or may not be packaged with signatures and/or notarizations.
+Just as some software may not be included in a package manager of specific flavors of Linux, some software may or may not be packaged with signatures and/or notarizations.
 In both cases, the underlying software can still be fully compatible with the platform, even being tested effectively (developers generally compile from source themselves).
-Both package manager submission and package security features are separate from the application itself.
+Both package manager submission and package security features are separate from the development of the application itself.
 In many cases, the packager is even a separate person from the development team.

 It may be fair to say that both software support and distribution support fall into the category of "fitting in with the ecosystem".
 For some software, this